Living three years in Sydney now, I finally found a free weekend to make my second visit to a nightclub.

 Today Massai barely hunt to avoid unnecessary animal killing, yet the success of the member of this community is defined entirely by hunting skills.
 For example, to become a man, a boy needs to survive a night in a camp without a fence, which induces a non-trivial probability of being eaten by a predator.
 The key point is that the one who jumps the highest has the highest chance to do well in other competitions of the community, which all happened to have a common theme — hunting.
 Likewise, in the club, one is not interested in someone’s expensive clothes, generosity, or friendship.
 The interest is in those in possession of the same type of endowment that let do well in related culturally self-imposed competitions.

 So even though we are not particularly fond of seeing ourselves as a tribesman who tries to jump the highest in front of the whole tribe, conceptually and behaviorally, we are.
 We constantly pick and are being picked.
-In fact, forming groups with the person with an unobserved quality is and always was essential for human and communal survival and prosperity.
+In fact, forming groups with a person with an unobserved quality is and always was essential for human and communal survival and prosperity.
 It is noted that the human’s capacity to play a non-zero-sum game with a large number of genetically unrelated players is unique to the animal world.
-Labels ‘bad’ and ‘good,’ morality, and other fictions are evolutionary hard wired into our brain as decision making short-cuts to facilitate sorting for a better group formation.
-When human activities were limited, the preference relation `good is better the bad’ that is uncovered by rumors was sufficient to aid beneficial welfare sorting.
-However, as the societies grew in size and complexity, sorting people along many other dimensions became important.
+Labels ‘bad’ and ‘good,’ morality, and other fictions are evolutionarily hard-wired into our brains as decision-making shortcuts to facilitate sorting for better group formation.
+When human activities were limited, the preference relation `good is better than bad’ that is uncovered by rumours was sufficient to aid beneficial welfare sorting.
+However, as societies grew in size and complexity, sorting people along many other dimensions became important.
 Thus, humans attempted to improve upon sorting by inventing novel cultural solutions for further bolstering matching quality.